Originally posted in 2015, this article was updated on April 18th, 2018.

 Getting started: You can quickly learn how BigML works in this quick four video series

 Statwing takes data analysis to a new level, providing everything from beautiful visuals to complex analysis.
 They have a particularly cool blog post on NFL data!
 It’s so simple to use that you can actually get started with Statwing in under 5 minutes.

 Although it isn’t free to use, the pricing plan is rather elegant.
 The basic package is $50 a month which you can cancel at any time.
-This allows you to use unlimited datasets of up to 50mb in size each.
-There are other enterprise plans that give you the ability to upload bigger datasets.
+This allows you to use unlimited datasets of up to 50mb each in size.
+There are other enterprise plans as well that give you the ability to upload bigger datasets.

 Getting started: There are lots of cool tutorial videos on their homepage

 Data visualization companies will make your data come to life.
-Part of the challenge for any data scientist is conveying the insights from that data to the rest of your business.
+Part of the challenge for any data scientist is conveying the insights from that data to the rest of their business.
 For most of your colleagues, MySQL databases and spreadsheets aren’t going to cut it.
 Visualizations are a bright and easy way to convey complex data insights.
 And the best part is that most of them require no coding whatsoever!